Grow Lights for Your Hydroponic Garden – Minneapolis St. Paul, MN

 Making the Right Choices for Your Grow Lights

 Grow Lights are a special category of lighting.
-Normal household lighting simply isn’t adequate for proper plant growth.
+Normal household lamps simply are not adequate for proper plant growth.
 Plants need bright, high-powered lighting to thrive.
 Here’s a chart to demonstrate why that’s so:

 Light Output Chart

-In addition, normal household lighting just doesn’t have the proper color spectrum for gardening success.
-The sun produces a full range of colors, and plants require parts of the color spectrum not present in typical household lighting.
+In addition, normal household lamps just don’t have the proper color spectrum for gardening success.
+The sun produces a full range of colors, and plants require parts of the color spectrum not present in typical household light bulbs.
 Also, different periods in the growth cycle of most plants require different parts of the color spectrum.

 Color Temperature Chart